 What insurance covers dental implants?

-It can be difficult to find insurance providers that cover implants, but we've sifted through the many plans out there to find a few that do offer implant coverage.
-So now, let's take a look at some of the dental implant insurance providers.
+It can be difficult to find dental insurance providers that cover implants, but we've sifted through the many plans out there to find a few that do offer implant coverage.
+So now, let's look at some of the implant insurance providers.

 Does Delta Dental cover implants?

 Yes, but with some caveats.
 Delta dental implant coverage can come from two of their plan options: Delta Dental PPO and Delta Dental Premier.
 The PPO plan lets you choose any licensed dentist anywhere, but you can save the most money by visiting an in-network dentist.
 The services that are covered are paid based on a percentage of the dentist's fee.

-Delta Dental Premier for implant coverage is a fee-for-service plan that also lets you visit any licensed dentist that you want, but by visiting an in-network dentist, Delta can ensure that you pay no more than your co-insurance percentage as specified by your coverage.
+Delta Dental Premier for implant coverage is a fee-for-service plan that also lets you visit any licensed dentist that you want, but by visiting an in-network dentist, Delta can ensure that you pay onlyonly your co-insurance percentage as specified by your coverage.

 While Delta covers 100% of routine procedures, they cover 50% of major dental work like implants.
 There are downsides of these plans for Delta dental implants coverage.
 For instance, these plans have waiting periods, annual maximums and deductibles, and some policies don't cover preexisting conditions, which includes missing teeth.
 That means that you can't purchase this insurance for dental implants if you already have missing teeth.

 Delta cautions that if you are enrolled in one of their implant coverage plans, you should always ask your dentist for a pre-treatment estimate before you begin treatment so that you're clear on how much your Delta dental implant cost will be how much the plan will cover.

-Denali dental insurance can be found under their PPO plans, which include the Summit, Peak, and Ridge plans:
+You can find Denali dental insurance under their PPO plans, which include the Summit, Peak, and Ridge plans: